 The Piazza Bra is the biggest public square in Verona and sees a lot of tourists pass through each year.
 It sits right on the edge of the historical center and there are several walking tours that depart from this piazza.
 The Arco dei Gavi can also be found on the edge of the city center and was constructed during Roman rule in Verona.

-The Centro Storico, or city center, is generally where tourists flock when they visit Verona and you would consider it to be a hot spot for petty crime.
-However, the city center is actually pretty safe with a low crime rate.
+The city center is actually pretty safe with a low crime rate.
 As a whole, Verona is safer for tourists than other Italian cities including Rome, Naples, and Milan.
 Pickpockets are the biggest problem tourists face in Verona.

 Top petty crimes and scams in Verona affecting tourists